rubymonsters/testing-for-beginners/source/05-rspec/05-custom_matchers.md

 the two blocks, somehow.
 Inside the inner block we are supposed to return `true` or `false` depending if the matcher is supposed to "match".

-Ok, well, we don't really have to understand how exactly this works in detail:
-We can just slap it at the end of our file, and run it:
+Ok, well, we don't really have to understand how exactly this works in detail—we can just slap it at the end of our file, and run it:

 ```
 $ rspec --format doc user_spec.rb